 4. Using the dpkg command

-If you are using Debian or Debian-based system, you can also use the dpkg package managing tool to check for 32-bit or 64-bit OS.
+If you are using Debian or Debian-based system like Ubuntu, you can also use the dpkg package managing tool to check for 32-bit or 64-bit OS.
 Here's the exact command:

 The aforementioned command should display something like 'i386' in output if the OS is 32-bit, and something like 'amd64' if the OS is 64-bit.
 For example, the following screenshot shows the output in my case: